torvalds/linux/Documentation/admin-guide/svga.rst

-The video mode to be used is selected by a kernel parameter which can be specified in the kernel Makefile (the SVGA_MODE=... line) or by the "vga=..." option of LILO (or some other boot loader you use) or by the "xrandr" utility (present in standard Linux utility packages).
+The video mode to be used is selected by a kernel parameter which can be specified in the kernel Makefile (the SVGA_MODE=... line) or by the "vga=..." option of LILO (or some other boot loader you use) or by the "xrandr" utility (present in standard GNU/Linux utility packages).
 You can use the following values of this parameter::

    NORMAL_VGA - Standard 80x25 mode available on all display adapters.